Table of Contents

 Even when dogs are cold, their body may feel warm to the touch due to fur.
 If you don't know how to tell if your dog is cold or are unsure if he is, feel their ears.

-If their ears feel cold, particularly around the edges, it is time to bring your dog inside.
+When their ears feel cold, particularly around the edges, it is time to bring your dog inside.

 If their body feels cold to the touch, they are definitely cold and should be brought inside immediately.
 It would be ideal for offering your dog a blanket once they are inside.